GluuFederation/agama-sms/README.md

 Fork this repo to start customizing the Agama-SMS project.
 It is possible to customize the user interface provided by the flow to suit your organization's branding guidelines.
 Or customize the overall flow behavior.
 Follow the best practices and steps listed [here](https://docs.jans.io/head/admin/developer/agama/agama-best-practices/#project-reuse-and-customizations) to achieve these customizations in the best possible way.
-This project can be reused in other Agama projects to create more complex
-authentication journeys.
-To reuse, trigger the [org.gluu.agama.sms.main](#flows-in-the-project) flow from other Agama projects.
+This project can be reused in other Agama projects to create more complex authentication journeys.
+To reuse trigger the [org.gluu.agama.sms.main](#flows-in-the-project) flow from other Agama projects.

 To make it easier to visualize and customize the Agama Project, use